tmarkec/row_to_grow/README.md

         - 3: Subscription field, which allows users to subscribe to our newsletter and offers.
 Same as the contact form it is created as a separate model which will save the user's email address and toast messages and confirmation emails are sent to the user
 - Additional pages were created to give more credibility to our business
     - About us
-        - simple layout page with text and images, which provides users with more information about our business
+        - a page  which provides users with more information about us and our business
     - Privacy policy
-        - a document that explains how we handle any customer information gathered in its operations
+        - a page that explains how we handle any customer information gathered in its operations
-    - Return policy
+    - Shipping and return
-        - a document that explains our return policy on purchased products
+        - a page that give the user information about delivery times/costs and steps to return product
 - Admin-related permissions
     - as a superuser, you get more access to the website, 2 additional tabs are displayed in the navigation menu:'admin' which will lead the superuser to the admin panel, and 'add product' which will get a user to the new page which he can add a product directly from the website without using admin panel
     - as a superuser, you can also delete and update products on the website without having to access the admin panel